godwokenrises/godwoken-doc/versioned_docs/version-1.2-rc1(WIP)/gwtxLife.md

 * ETH Registry backend
 * Polyjuice backend

-If there is a particular account lock or backend that you like, please do not hesistate to let us know.
+If there is a particular account lock or backend that you like, please do not hesitate to let us know.
 We are interested in a future where an EOS wallet can control an Ethereum application, or a BTC wallet can control a [Diem](https://www.diem.com/en-us/) application.
 This is all possible with Godwoken thanks to the composability of account locks and backends.

 ### Withdraw

 The **withdraw** action enables you to withdraw tokens from layer 2 back to layer 1.
-A withdraw action uses the following data structure:
+A withdrawal action uses the following data structure:

 ```
 struct RawWithdrawalRequest {